 Nell and Tim are your innkeepers.
-We, along with our two sons, purchased the Cornell Inn in 2012 and moved to Lenox full-time in 2013.
+Along with our two sons, we purchased the Cornell Inn in 2012 and moved to Lenox full-time in 2013.
 The Cornell Inn has been spoiling guests for over 100 years and we work very hard to provide the inn and our guests with the attention they deserve.

 The Cornell house was built in 1888 by the Cornell family, having purchased the property from the MacDonald family next door.
 For most of its existence, The Cornell Inn (formerly known as the Twin Maples Inn) has been a lodge, an inn, a bed & breakfast or a way house for weary travelers on the road from Albany to Boston.